efren002/mission-control/README.md

 ![Settings page](docs/settings-page.png)

-## Run the Codex planner
+## Run the planner

 After creating an objective, press `Plan`.
-The API returns immediately and the Dramatiq worker invokes Codex through the provider gateway in read-only mode.
+The API returns immediately and the Dramatiq worker invokes the configured planner through the provider gateway in read-only mode.
 Generated tasks appear at <http://localhost:3000/tasks>.
 A successful plan moves the objective and run to `awaiting_approval`; no files are edited and no Git operations are performed.

+Planning and project-test jobs are first committed to a PostgreSQL dispatch outbox in the same transaction as their workflow state.
+The API retries pending outbox records every five seconds.
+If Redis is temporarily unavailable, the mission remains durably queued instead of becoming permanently stuck.
+On startup, the dispatcher also reconstructs missing jobs for legacy `planning` runs and `queued` test commands.
+Actor state claims make duplicate delivery safe.

 ![Tasks page](docs/tasks-page.png)